DilanCF/ENEE447-notes/lecture notes/Lecture07.md

 ![alt text](img/Lecture07/image-8.png)

-Dining philospohers PagMan
+Dining philosophers PagMan

 we can think of each philosopher as an individual thread, and the resources being the chopsticks

-Naive method: A philospohr, when wanting to eat, first gets left, then right
+Naive method: A philosopher, when wanting to eat, first gets left, then right

 Mutual exclusion: Sat
 Progress: Sat
 Starvation: Not sat with weak semaphore

-Deadlock problem: All philospohers try to eat at the same time and they are each waiting for the other to release a chopstick
+Deadlock problem: All philosophers try to eat at the same time and they are each waiting for the other to release a chopstick

 ![alt text](img/Lecture07/image-9.png)

 Naive method code

-Probelm is, we ahve 5 resources (chopsticks) and in order to prevent circular wait, order them 1-5.
-If we ensure that every philospoher will kow wihch 2 chopsticks they need, they ill pick them up only in one order.
+Problem is, we have 5 resources (chopsticks) and in order to prevent circular wait, order them 1-5.
+If we ensure that every philosopher will know which 2 chopsticks they need, they will pick them up only in one order.
 This relieves the circular wait issue

 ![alt text](img/Lecture07/image-10.png)

 ![alt text](img/Lecture07/image-11.png)

-Other situaitons where deadlock is possible
+Other situations where deadlock is possible

 Since P<sub>0</sub> and P<sub>1</sub> are both trying to get the same lock at the same time, it is possible to have deadlock